oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ---
 layout: blog_post
-title: "How to build a GraphQL API with Spring for GraphQL"
+title: "How to Build a GraphQL API with Spring Boot"
 author: jimena-garbarino
 by: contractor
 communities: [security,java,javascript]